Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 ## Prerequisites

 * An Amazon S3 bucket
-* Read & write credentials for the bucket
+* Read and write credentials for the bucket

 ## Configuration